 DoubleCheck is not another fee-filled overdraft program—it saves you money and puts you in control.

-Things get confusing when your account becomes overdrawn and you have insufficient funds in your account to cover your transactions, and the fees pile up fast.
+Things get confusing when your account becomes overdrawn and you have insufficient funds in your account to cover your transactions.
+And boy, those fees sure pile up fast.

 To help you understand how it works, let’s first clear up some banking terminology.